 And then she just had to go on.
 “In fact, when you say businessmen and women, I can’t help but think of a particular one that I would just love to see running for the presidency at some point in the future,” Clinton added.
 “I don’t know what it is exactly about him, I can’t quite put my finger on it, but my instinct is almost never wrong.
 And it’s telling me that Donald Trump would be very successful if he were to venture into politics in the future.”

 Asked to elaborate on her statement, the former Secretary of State argued that she thinks that businessmen “can’t be bought” and that they’re “very honest.”
 “And I think that goes especially for Donald Trump, whose successful projects and business ventures have made him synonymous with big business and, more importantly, creating thousands of jobs.
 I also think he understands the philanthropic and charitable side of things quite well, which is a crucial skill for any politician,” she praised her current counter-candidate.

 The above-displayed quotes, however, do not appear in the transcript of Clinton's alleged 2013 Goldman Sachs speech.
 These are fictional quotes created by a "hybrid" web site that publishes a mixture of fake news and satire.

-In summation, Wikileaks published an excerpt allegedly from a speech Clinton delivered to Goldman Sachs in 2013 in which the former Secretary of State said that more businessmen should run for office.
+In summation, WikiLeaks published an excerpt allegedly from a speech Hillary Clinton delivered to Goldman Sachs in 2013 in which the former secretary of state said that more businessmen should run for office.
 Clinton did not, however, specifically mention Donald Trump in that speech.